 - You’ll read that you should brush your dog’s teeth regularly.
 Every couple of days, maybe once per week.
 Maybe every two weeks.
-I know of very few people, myself included, that adhere to any kind of schedule like this.
+I know of very few people, myself included, that adhere to any schedule like this.
 It just doesn’t happen.
 Even vets I talk to don’t.
 You can buy dog-friendly toothpaste just about anywhere.
-I suspect it tastes like bacon, or old shoes, so is tasty for dogs.
+I suspect it tastes like bacon or old shoes, so is tasty for dogs.

 Healthy teeth and gums

 - Help ensure good dental health by giving your dog good food and the right chew toys.
 The wrong chew toys can lead to fractured or chipped teeth that may require professional treatment.

 - Dogs with 100% soft food diets tend to have more teeth problems than dogs that need to crunch through their food.
 It’s nice to treat your dog to soft food, even baby them a little, but soft food should not make up 100% of what your dog eats.